SAT Test Dates and Deadlines

 Registration Tips

-If you’re looking for information on how to register your child for the SAT, here are some nuts and bolts about the process:
+If you’re looking for information on how to register your child for the SAT, here are the key details:

 • Current SAT registration fees are as follows: